-The Corporation uses financial instruments, such as forward foreign exchange and currency option contracts, to hedge a portion of existing and anticipated foreign currency denominated transactions.
+The Corporation has foreign currency exposure primarily in Europe and Canada.
+The Corporation uses financial instruments, such as forward and option contracts, to hedge a portion of existing and anticipated foreign currency denominated transactions.
 The purpose of the Corporation's foreign currency risk management program is to reduce volatility in earnings caused by exchange rate fluctuations.
 Guidance on accounting for derivative instruments and hedging activities requires companies to recognize all of the derivative financial instruments as either assets or liabilities at fair value in the Consolidated Balance Sheets based upon quoted market prices for comparable instruments.

-The net fair value of these instruments is \$0.2 million at December 31, 2010.
-These instruments are classified as other current liabilities and other current assets.
-The Corporation utilizes the bid ask pricing that is common in the dealer markets.
-The dealers are ready to transact at these prices which use the mid-market pricing convention and are considered to be at fair market value.
-Based upon the fair value hierarchy, all of the foreign exchange derivative forwards are valued at a Level 2.
-See tables below for information on the location and amounts of derivative fair values in the Consolidated Balance Sheets and derivative gains and losses in the Consolidated Statements of Earnings.
+The Corporation utilizes the bid ask pricing that is common in the dealer markets to determine the fair value of these instruments.
+The dealers are ready to transact at these prices, which use the mid-market pricing convention and are considered to be at fair market value.
+Based upon the fair value hierarchy, all of the forward foreign exchange contracts are valued at a Level 2.

+Effects on Consolidated Balance Sheets

+The location and amounts of derivative instrument fair values in the consolidated balance sheet are below.